DamianMullins/damianmullins.com/pages/2018-03-29-learn-react-by-building-a-web-app-week-1/index.md

 I spent far too long trying to access state in child components which I'd set in the `App` component, completely forgetting that state is private to a component 🤦

-Once I (finally) remembered that state in React is private to the component it is defined in I started passing the data down to the child components via`props`.
+Once I (finally) remembered that state in React is private to the component it is defined in I started passing the data down to the child components via  `props`.

 ### Filter logic

-I fumbled with the format of the filter state for a while, originally I had each filter type as a separate property in state:
+I fumbled with the format of the filter state for a while, originally I had each filter type as a separate property of a filter object in state:

 ```js
 filter: {